markocupic024/text-summarizer/README.md

    streamlit run app.py
    ```

-Note that this will download the BART model
+Note that this will download the BART model.

 ## License
 This project is licensed under the MIT License.